AlGregory23/fInal_project/README.md

 !['Q2 pivot table'](/q2-pivot-table.png)

-Answer: The suicde rate among white people is much higher than other races per 100,000 at 5342.74.
+Answer: The suicide rate among white people is much higher than other races per 100,000 at 5342.74 from 2000 to 2017.
 The next closest rates are 760.463 for the hispanic population and 579.219 for the Asian population per 100,000.
-But this does not take into account that the white population is much higher than other races.
-For example the white population was more than five times the asian population in 2020, according to the [US Census Bureau](https://www.census.gov/quickfacts/CA).

 Question 3: Have suicides increased from 2000 to 2017?
 By how much?
 <br>
 Step-by-step answer:
-1. Insert Pivot table (while selection A1 through I55) and title it Question 3. rate increase over time
+1. Insert Pivot table (while selecting A1 through I55) and title it Question 3. rate increase over time
 * add rate as value
 * add strata name and year to rows